Indianola woman charged in infant’s death

-KCCI-TV reports that 30-year-old Amber Nicole Phillips of Indianola is now charged with child endangerment resulting in death, after an autopsy showed the child tested positive for drugs.
+Gregory Burton Rodee, 29, of Indianola, has been charged with child endangerment resulting in death, television station WOI reported.
+The baby’s mother, 31-year-old Amber Nicole Phillips of Indianola, faces the same charge.

-Authorities were called to a home on June 15 after the child stopped breathing.
-According to court records, Phillips told police she had been sleeping and woke to found the baby not breathing.
-The child was pronounced dead at the scene.
+Authorities say the couple called 911 late on the night of June 14 to report that their baby - born just 20 minutes earlier at home - was not breathing.
+The couple refused medical treatment for the baby, but called 911 again about nine hours later when they woke and found the baby not breathing, officials said.
+The baby was pronounced dead at the scene.

-Authorities say the autopsy found methadone and buprenorphine in the infant’s system, which “likely contributed to the respiratory failure from respiratory distress syndrome.”
+An autopsy showed the baby tested positive for methadone and buprenorphine, which “likely contributed to the respiratory failure from respiratory distress syndrome.”

+Prosecutors said Phillips did not have a prescription for methadone and did not disclose to medics that she had been taking it illicitly prior to the baby’s birth.

 Sign up for Daily Newsletters